chainer/chainer/docs/source/reference/static_graph.rst

         # Any output arrays must be passed in a list
         # to the `outputs` keyword argument, and must
         # have already been initialized to the required
         # shape.
-Results are written inplace into output
+Results are written in-place into output
         # arrays.
         y = outputs[0]